-In her PhD project, Katja collaborates with Kristianstad Vattenrike, a UNESCO biosphere reserve in southern Sweden.
+In her PhD project, Malmborg collaborates with Kristianstad Vattenrike, a UNESCO biosphere reserve in southern Sweden.
 Her methods include stakeholder workshops in which local managers and policy-makers from the Helge å catchment area are actively taking part in co-producing the research results.
 The project is funded by the Swedish environmental protection agency (Naturvårdsverket) and aims at developing ways to operationalize and implement the ecosystem services concept into local, regional and national policy in Sweden.
 Her case study in southern Sweden is also part of the PECS network of case studies.

-From her Finnish grandmother, Katja inherited a love for baking and a passion for yarn.
+From her Finnish grandmother, Malmborg inherited a love for baking and a passion for yarn.
 So, in her free time, she designs and knits mittens and cardigans for her friends, which you can check out on Instagram.

 New study shows how to engage with stakeholders in order for a science-based assessment to have an impact

 Limited data and statistics on food availability in Ghana and Burkina Faso still produced insights that could boost sustainable resource management

 Questions around the popular ecosystem services framework and nature’s contribution to people has hit a nerve

 New method to map livelihood benefits of ecosystem services for guiding future land use decisions in the Sahel

 Achieving sustainable development goals requires targeting and monitoring sustainable solutions tailored to different social and ecological contexts.
 A social-ecological systems (SESs) framework was developed to help diagnose problems, identify complex interactions, and solutions tailored to each SES.
 Here we develop a data-driven method for upscaling the SES framework and apply it to a context where data is scarce, but also ...